darfink/region-rs/README.md

  </div>

-This crate provides a cross-platform Rust API for querying and manipulating virtual memory.
+This crate provides a cross-platform Rust API for allocating, querying and manipulating virtual memory.
 It is a thin abstraction, with the underlying interaction implemented using platform specific APIs (e.g `VirtualQuery`, `VirtualAlloc`, `VirtualLock`, `mprotect`, `mmap`, `mlock`).

 ## Platforms